Vish-al-Singla/DevopsTut2/Participants/Participants.md

-Hi I am Vishal.
+Hi I am Suryansh.
+I am co-collaborator on this project.
-I am Student of Guru Nanak Dev Engineering College.
-I am pursuing Btech in IT.